aws-amplify/amplify-backend/.changeset/shy-weeks-invite.md

 '@aws-amplify/seed': patch
 ---

-Fix high and critical Dependabot vulnerabilities: upgrade minimatch to 10.2.3, add npm overrides for fast-xml-parser, flatted, immutable, @isaacs/brace-expansion, and qs.
-Fix prettier formatting across codebase.
+Fix high and critical Dependabot vulnerabilities: upgrade @aws-sdk/client-bedrock-runtime in ai-constructs to fix fast-xml-parser CRITICAL vulnerability, remove all npm overrides in favor of direct dependency upgrades.